Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 - New Town - elegant Georgian streets, walking distance to the Royal Mile, generally calmer at night.
 Hotel options like The Roxburghe.

-- Stockbridge - residential neighborhood with Royal Botanic Garden nearby, 20-minute walk to Old Town, much quieter.
+- Stockbridge - residential neighborhood with the Royal Botanic Garden nearby, 20-minute walk to Old Town, much quieter.

 - Bruntsfield/Marchmont - student/family neighborhood south of the Old Town, near the Meadows park.
 Apartment rentals are common here.